SignBridge Duo — Case Study.fig

 01 / Overview

-Restoring autonomy to the "in-between" user
+Restoring autonomy to the in-between user

 DHH individuals who aren't fluent in sign language live between two worlds — excluded from the Deaf community due to language barriers, isolated from the hearing world due to communication fatigue.
 Existing tools don't solve this.
 They route through human interpreters, removing agency, or offer static one-size-fits-all captions that fail neurodiverse users entirely.